 General earn rate: 2% cash back on up to 3 categories and 0.5% back on everything else

 Welcome bonus: Promotional 1.95% balance transfer interest rate for six months (you’ll be charged a fee of 1% of the value of your balance transfer).

 Additional perks: Free cards for authorized users on account; purchase assurance and extended warranty

-With no annual fee and a regular cash back rate of 1.75% cash back, Rogers World Elite Mastercard beats the Walmart-branded card by 0.5%, and even more when you use it to pay for Rogers products and services where it returns 2%.
-For travellers, the real value comes with the 4% cash back on spends made in foreign currencies.
-Even taking into account the typical 2.5% foreign transaction fee, this rate gives you back 1.5%.
+With no annual fee and a regular cash back rate of 1.5% cash back, Rogers World Elite Mastercard beats the Walmart-branded card by 0.25%.
+For frequent U.S. travellers and online shoppers, the additional value comes with the 3% cash back on spends made in U.S. dollars.
+Even taking into account the typical 2.5% foreign transaction fee, this rate gives you back 0.5%.
 And, making travel even better, it includes travel and rental car insurance.
 Cash back can be redeemed as a statement credit once yearly or on demand via the Mastercard Pay with Rewards app.

 Annual fee: $0

-General earn rate: 4% on purchases made in a foreign currency; 2% on Rogers products and services; 1.75% on everything else
+General earn rate: 3% on purchases made in U.S. currency; 1.5% on everything else

 Welcome bonus: $25 cash back on first purchase within 3 months

 Additional perks: Trip interruption and cancellation, out-of-province or -country emergency medical coverage; rental car collision/damage insurance; extended warranty and purchase protection